Conditions PROSE Treats

 A Hero Among Us

 When Stevens Johnson syndrome hit 22 year-old Jeriann Peabody in October 2011, it hit her hard.
-By the time she left the hospital, her eyes were severely light sensitive and she was in constant pain...read more.
+By the time she left the hospital, her eyes were severely light sensitive and she was in constant pain, making returning to work and college impossible...read more.

 SJS Symptoms and Treatment Success

 A 2010 BFS survey of 156 people with SJS (39 PROSE patients) found that:

 - 79% had moderate or severe light sensitivity